Alhuuin/rl_controller/README.md

    - QP usage (true/false)*
    - Simulator used during training*
    - Joints indices by policy*
+   - PD gains (kp and kd)*
    - PD gains ratio
-   - PD gains (kp and kd)*
-   - speed of the control (in m/s) when using the joystick plugin
+   - Speed of the control (in m/s) when using the joystick plugin
+   - Actions scale

 Parameters with "*" are necessary.
 The others are optional.

 - **Define observation vectors** in [`src/utils.cpp`](src/utils.cpp#L131) (l.131).
 The file includes default examples for:
-   - Standing policy (case 0)
+   - Standing policy for H1 (case 0)
-   - Walking policies (cases 1-2)
+   - Walking policies for H1 (cases 1-2)
+   - Walking policy for Go2 (3)

 ## Advanced Setup